Archives For: 2011

 The Occupational Cancer Research Centre (OCRC) hosted a workshop on the classification of carcinogens, held on Tuesday, February 14th, 2012, from 12:00pm – 5:00pm at the United Steelworkers Hall.
 This workshop aimed to educate and inform attendees on the carcinogen classification process used by the International Agency for Research on Cancer (IARC), highlighting how epidemiological, …

-This study will evaluate the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.
+Complete.
+This study evaluated the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.

 CBC News recently reported that production has halted at both of Canada’s two remaining asbestos mines.
 The future of the mines is currently unknown.
 Click here to read the full article on the future of the Canadian asbestos industry.
 The Parliamentary Precinct in Ottawa is currently being renovated, which includes asbestos removal from some of …

 The Ontario Public Health Convention (TOPHC) 2012: Staying Ahead of the Curve, hosted by Public Health Ontario, the Ontario Public Health Association, and the Association of Local Public Health Agencies, will be held April 2-4, 2012, in Toronto.
 For more information, visit the conference website.

 National Day of Mourning

 The Day of Mourning was established by the Canadian Labour Congress in 1984 to coincide with the passing of the Workers Compensation Act of Ontario on April 28, 1914.
 It was rapidly taken up around the world and is now an internationally recognized event to remember workers who have become ill, been injured, or died …

 Partners in Prevention 2012 Health & Safety Conference & Trade Show